Walodja1987/deth/README.md

 - `burned(address)`: Returns the total ETH burned by a specific address
 - `totalBurned()`: Returns the total ETH burned across all users
-- `excessETH()`: Returns any ETH locked in the contract but not credited as DETH (should normally be 0)

 ## Integration